 Consistency is always important when it comes to the filename.

 Also, if you call your father “Dad,” stay consistent and always use “Dad.”
-If someone unfamiliar with your collection gets used to you identifying your father as “Dad,” and then all of a sudden you label him in one of your filenames by his real name “Jim,” it could get really confusing quickly.
+If someone unfamiliar with your collection gets used to you identifying your father as “Dad,” then you suddenly label him in one of your filenames by his real name, “Jim,” it could get really confusing quickly.

-Additionally, if you are doing a hard drive search in folders full of your photos for all the photos your Dad is prominently in, the photo with your Dad labeled as “Jim” won't come up if you are searching for the keyword “Dad.”
-And by the way, given a choice, I would recommend you use someone's real name.
+Additionally, if you are doing a hard drive search in folders full of your photos for all the photos your Dad is prominently in, the photo with your Dad labeled as “Jim” won’t come up if you are searching for the keyword “Dad.”
+And by the way, given a choice, I recommend using someone’s real name.

 7. End a Series with an Additional Word or Number

-Invariably, you will have a bunch of photos taken at one time – for example a wedding or your daughter's soccer game.
+Invariably, you will have many photos taken at once — for example, at a wedding or your daughter’s soccer game.
 On multiple shots where I use the same description for similar shots, I simply add a number or a word or two to differentiate the shots.
 For example:

 “1986-10-14 Andys Soccer Game Chipmunks vs Otters – 1”